manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 ## Lists

-Lists refer to plain JavaScript arrays in this instance: **simple** data that can be iterated over.
-They are essential for React, even plain JavaScript development and it's hard to imagine developing without them. **ES2015+** offers many nice declarative methods such as `Array.map()`, `Array.filter()` or `Array.find()` that can even be used as expressions in JSX \(if surrounded by curly braces `{}`\).
+Lists refer to plain JavaScript arrays — in this instance: **simple** data that can be iterated over.
+They are essential for React, even plain JavaScript development, and it's hard to imagine developing without them. **ES2015+** offers many nice declarative methods such as `Array.map()`, `Array.filter()` or `Array.find()` that can even be used as expressions in JSX \(if surrounded by curly braces `{}`\).

 I've mentioned expressions in JSX and how to use them already in the chapter on JSX.
 But let's recap briefly: Arrays can be used as an expression in JavaScript and therefore also be included in JSX.
 If surrounded by curly braces, they will be treated as child nodes during the transpilation step.

 But there's more: `Array.map()` enables us to not only work with data but it can return modified item which in turn can also contain JSX.
 This adds further flexibility and allows us to transform data sets into React elements.

 Let's assume that we want to show list of cryptocurrencies.
 The array containing the data has the following form:

 ```jsx
 const cryptos = [